Irritable Bowel Syndrome

 This study will provide evidence for whether moxibustion therapy is beneficial to the treatment of human diarrhea-predominant irritable bowel syndrome.

-Study Protocol Diarrhoea Irritable Bowel SyndromeXiaoyao-san, a traditional Chinese herbal formula, for the treatment of irritable bowel syndrome
+Study Protocol Irritable Bowel SyndromeXiaoyao-san, a traditional Chinese herbal formula, for the treatment of irritable bowel syndrome

 2021 Mar 12 Medicine Lee JH, Sung WS, Kim EJ, Kim YW